 Days and Hours in the Same Cell

-Our formatting options for showing durations stop at hours.
-You can show time durations as a custom number format using days, weeks, months, and years.
-To work around this limitation, we will convert the result to text.
+You can show time durations as a custom number format using days, weeks, months, and years but not hours.

 ⚠️ The drawback of converting the output to text is that you can no longer sort the value like a number or feed it into other formulas that expect numbers.